HossamYoussef2009/eCommerce/README.md

 # eCommerce

-This is an eCommerce Application to be used in Cars or Market Shops, It was developed to preview my latest skills in Symfony2.
+This is an eCommerce Application can be used in the Cars or Market e-Shops, It was developed to preview my latest skills in Symfony2.

 Tools:
 - MVC Framework: Symfony 2.7.3